 Eating foods with a natural fiber like broccoli can prevent constipation, maintain a healthy digestive tract, and lower the risk of colon cancer.

 Adequate fiber promotes regularity, which is crucial for the daily excretion of toxins through the bile and stool.
 Recent studies have shown that dietary fiber may also play a role in regulating the immune system and inflammation.

 According to the Department of Internal Medicine and Nutritional Sciences Program of the University of Kentucky, high fiber intakes are associated with significantly lower risks of developing coronary heart disease, stroke, hypertension, diabetes, obesity, and certain gastrointestinal diseases.

-Raw, steamed or boiled: Which is more nutritious?
+Raw, steamed broccoli or boiled: Which is more nutritious?

-The way that you prepare broccoli can affect the amount of nutrients you get, and which ones.
-People looking to broccoli for its anticancer benefits will want to be sure not to cook the vegetable too long.
+The way that you prepare it can affect the amount of nutrients you get, and which ones.
+People looking to it for its anticancer benefits will want to be sure not to cook the vegetable too long.